Carfentrazone

 Carfentrazone is an aryl-triazoline herbicide, used for pre-crop-establishment control of broadleaf weeds, including marshmallow, annual nettles, and volunteer cotton, and frequently in tank mixtures with knock-down herbicides, such as glyphosate.
 Under the system of HRAC classification it is a Group 14 (numeric), E (global) or G (Australian), since it acts by membrane disruption, through the inhibition of protoporphyrinogen oxidase.
 Carfentrazone is used on crops, fallows, forest plantations, industrial, horticultural and commercial areas.

 Carfentrazone is used in Australia, the United Kingdom, the European Union, the United States and India.
 It was introduced in 1997.
 It was registered first in Australia in 2014 by 4Farmers Ltd, as a 240 g/L emulsifiable concentrate.

 Mechanism and effects

 Affected weeds rapidly absorb carfentrazone through foliage, and show symptoms within hours, of desiccation, necrosis and death.
 It is often applied at 75 mL/ha in Australia, or less if part of a knockdown mixture with glyphosate, due to carfentrazone's prevention of weeds' metabolism, which reduces the translocation and effectiveness of glyphosate.
-Effectiveness is best when applied with much water, and reduced by high temperatures, sunlight and muddy or saline mix-water.
+Effectiveness is best when applied with much water, and reduced by muddy or saline mix-water.